TritonDataCenter/node-cueball/README.md

   - `log` -- optional Object, a `bunyan`-style logger to use
   - `spares` -- optional Number, number of spares wanted in the pool per host
   - `maximum` -- optional Number, maximum number of connections per host
+  - `tcpKeepAliveInitialDelay` -- optional Number, if supplied, enable TCP level keep-alives with the given initial delay (in milliseconds)
   - `ping` -- optional String, URL path to use for health checking.
 Connection is considered still viable if this URL returns a non-5xx response code.
   - `pingInterval` -- optional Number, interval between health check pings